ernohanninen/SIMPLIcity/README.md

 These instructions concerns both web-app and command-line usage.
 Even though the web-app validates user input, it is not completely robust for user mistakes.
 - Do not use whitespaces in input.
 For example file named `graft3 no2.tiff` will lead to error.
 - In input atleast following punctation marks are allowed `+`, `_`.
 In cell_type_for_intensity field `/` can be used.
 Do not use `-` or ` ` in naming.
+- All samples within each experimental setup, needs to contain the same marker.
 - The result of `Cell_Intensity_plotter.py` script, which plots pixel intensity distribution between two groups, have not been validated in detail.
 - The `Cell_area_measurements.py` script, which measures cell area and detects co-expressing cells, uses `cv.boundingRect()` function to find cordinates of cell. `cv.boundingRect()` function draws approximate rectangle around object of interest.
 However cells are often circular.
 I is unknow if this function has negative impact to the analysis, therefore you should validate the results from the co-expression analysis.
 The image, containing cells expressing multiple markers,  from where the area and amount of co-expressing cells is computed is stored in the output folder.
 - The web app doesn't contain all the features of SIMPLI.
 The clustering and spatial analysis of SIMPLI haven't been tested with the SIMPLIcity command-line tool.